|2 servings||calories per servings 520||protein serving 36 g||carbs per serving 52 g||total fat per serving 18 g|

 • Thinly slice chicken against the grain.

-• Top with chicken, Parmesan, microgreens and sauce.
+• Top with chicken and juices, Parmesan and microgreens.
 Enjoy!

 Seth worked with top chefs in New York and in Atlanta, and worked as the Program Director for a farm to school pilot program aimed at developing standards-based, hands-on garden and cooking curriculum for children from kindergarten to fifth grade.
 Seth also spent several years working as a farmers market chef in Atlanta.
 During this time, he established and developed connections between the market and local schools, after-school clubs, senior living facilities, and other community organizations.
 At these community connection posts, he shared his culinary knowledge and expertise, giving hands on cooking instruction as he explained how farmers markets can benefit an individual's health and community.
 In 2016, Chef Seth was named a Georgia Grown Executive Chef for his commitment to locally grown food.Learn More...